List of Afghanistan One Day International cricket records: Greatest loss margins (by balls remaining)

 The greatest winning margin by balls remaining in ODIs was England's victory over Canada by 8 wickets with 277 balls remaining in the 1979 Cricket World Cup.
 The largest defeat suffered by Afghanistan was against Zimbabwe in Zimbabwe when they lost by 8 wickets with 160 balls remaining.

 Greatest loss margins (by wickets)

 Afghanistan have never lost an ODI match by a margin of 10 wickets.

 Narrowest loss margins (by runs)

 The narrowest loss of Afghanistan in terms of runs is by 2 run against Zimbabwe in March 2018.

 Narrowest loss margins (by balls remaining)

 The narrowest winning margin by balls remaining in ODIs is by winning of the last ball which has been achieved 36 times with both South Africa winning seven times.
 Afghanistan has not suffered any such loss by this margin.

 Narrowest loss margins (by wickets)

-Narrowest defeat suffered by Afghanistan is by 2 wickets against Scotland in July 2010 during the 2010 ICC World Cricket League Division One.
+Narrowest defeat suffered by Afghanistan is by 1 wicket against Pakistan in August 2023 during the Pakistani cricket team against Afghanistan in Sri Lanka in 2023.